 I’m Sam Lawry.

 Seven Projects is a business I have run since 2007.
-I trained as a lawyer, and practised in community law (criminal, family, child protection, disability and equal opportunity) for seven years – I am passionate about equal access to justice and the right of people to understand the laws that affect them and their options.
+I trained as a lawyer, and practised in community law (criminal, family, child protection, disability and equal opportunity) for seven years, and am now a manager in a family dispute resolution service – I am passionate about equal access to justice and the right of people to understand the laws that affect them and their options.

 While working as a lawyer, I took specialist training in professional writing and editing, and moved into community legal education (CLE).
 This allowed me to continue to translate technical legal concepts into clear, easy-to-understand language, in a range of print and online formats.
 As our clients were the most vulnerable in the community, it was critical we delivered information and education when needed, in a way that could be easily understood.
 It also relied on good relationships with other agencies, and effective communication strategies, to promote our resources.

 One of my strengths as a lawyer was my ability to explain the law to my clients, enabling them to make informed choices.

 Since then I have co-founded an online legal training business, worked as a web content manager, worked as an editor and writer for a prominent medical association, and managed the guidance and education team at the national charities commission.

 I have also been raising a family, while taking on a range of freelance clients.
 I have done university, government and council work, supporting individual writers as well as small not-for-profit agencies, managing multiple projects.
 Hence the business name – there are at least seven projects going on.